greg-raven/grus/_posts/2013-06-10-the-democrats-really-are-the-party-of-santa-claus.md

 ---
-title: 'Democrats really are the party of Santa Claus'
+title: "Democrats really are the party of Santa Claus"
 layout: post
 categories:
 - Cartoon